 10. Use Alternative Books

 Since I wasn't fond of the "tweaks" made to some of the Bible stories, I decided to use other Bible storybooks we have for those sections.
-You could do that with some of the other sections too.
+You could do that with some of the other myths and fables presented too.
 Usually it's not hard to find library books that cover the same material.
 I don't do that much because for the most part I like how Story of the World presents things, but it's definitely an option.
+(And sometimes I read the Story of the World version, but show pictures from a library book that tells the same story).

 11. Use Video